You have read this article downloads /

 Update: The giveaway is now closed.
 Congrats to lucky random winners Robyn, Britt, Jolkipalki, Rachel, and Jessica!
 They've been contacted and will be soon be taking better pictures.

-You have read this article giveaway with the title September 2011.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/09/giveaway-key-to-taking-pictures-like.html.
+with the title September 2011.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/09/giveaway-key-to-taking-pictures-like.html.
 Thanks!

 Metallic oil-based Sharpies = nice